 Over time, I’ve discovered that my preferred flour for this batter technique is naturally grain-free too!
 I like using cassava flour because it’s light, it actually gets kinda crispy in the oven, it doesn’t create a weird pasty quality in the inner parts of the florets (looking at you AP flour), and it doesn’t have a strong flavour either.
 Cassava is also my flour of choice for homemade tortillas, as seen here.
 Otto’s cassava flour is my brand of choice and you can find it here.
 Canadians can find it on Natura Market too!

 So yes, cassava flour is your friend for cauliflower “wings” and other battered and baked applications.
 Once I had this texture and method locked down, my mind naturally went to other possible sauces.
-I had been dreaming of sticky, slightly sweet, chili-flecked, and sesame oil-slicked nuggets of cauliflower on a pile of rice or tucked into a crisp lettuce leaf (not romaine though yikes!).
+I had been dreaming of sticky, slightly sweet, chili-flecked, and sesame oil-slicked nuggets of cauliflower on a pile of rice or tucked into a crisp lettuce leaf.
 Like a little takeout vibe!
 It was surprisingly easy to fix up with mostly pantry stuff.
 I would say that the sauce ingredients are “pantry stuff” if you cook from my site often.